o124/archlinux-virtualbox-host/README.md

   Use `$VMDIR` for `--basefolder` parameter with the `createvm` command.

-- Alternatively, an example script [`vm-create`](https://github.com/o124/archlinux-virtualbox-host/blob/main/arch/dist/bin/vm-create)
-  to create Arch Linux guest is included here.\
+- As an alternative, an example script [`vm-create`](https://github.com/o124/archlinux-virtualbox-host/blob/main/arch/dist/bin/vm-create) is included here.
+By default, it creates Arch Linux guest machine.\
-  To use it as it is simply run it in the container
+  Simply run it in the container:

   ```shell
   ./vm-create